Fact-Checking: Probiotics, Immunity & Coronavirus

-Probiotics are widely recognized as being beneficial for digestive health and immunity, with some evidence in other areas such as mental health or weight management.
+It is widely recognized that probiotics are good for digestive health and immunity, with some evidence in other areas such as mental health or weight management.
 However, it is very important to note, that probiotics are not a cure-all.

 Consumers need to be aware there are many different types of probiotics.
 Each probiotic strain will provide a different set of benefits.
 Just because Probiotic 'X' does something, there is no guarantee that Probiotic 'Y' will do the same.